 As laser light is attracted to melanin in the hair, it works best on dark hair and light skin.
 However, modern lasers now are able to treat hair on most skin tones with good results.
-Red, very blonde, white or grey hair is not suitable for laser treatment.
+Red hair, very blonde, white or grey hair is not suitable for laser treatment.

 The hair reduction provider will go through your suitability and medical history prior to treatment.
-Certain health conditions and medications have an effect on the skin, but this will be discussed at the first appointment (consultation), where a patch test will be carried out.
-A patch test is treating a small area of hair first to check how your skin and hair reacts and to adjust the settings of the laser to achieve the best results.
+Certain health conditions and medications have an effect on the skin, but this will be discussed at the the best results.